 Instead of investigating why megaprojects fail, Holzman and Shenhar (2017) study why some megaprojects succeed.
 In particular, they attempt to identify ingredients of and commonalities amongst successful megaproject.
 To do so, the authors review the ambiguous literature on project success that propose a multitude of perspective on what project success is and how we can evaluate it.
 Following the multiple perspectives, the paper determines four dimensions, based on which they analyse the success of megaprojects.
 The four dimensions are efficiency, impact on customer, business/financial success and impact on society.

 The paper uses multiple case studies to qualitatively explore commonalities amongst successful projects.
 The study includes multiple research methods to identify relevant case studies, such as content analysis, interviews, expert judgement.
 Following a step-wise analysis the authors produce a list of fourteen case studies that were deemed successful in at least some of the in the above-mentioned dimensions of success.
-After finalising the list, the authors objective was to identify the vital factors that were responsible for the achievements of the most successful megaprojects.
+After finalising the list, the author’s objective was to identify the vital factors that were responsible for the achievements of the most successful megaprojects.
 In order to do so, they reviewed the literature to come up with a list of 37 success factors that could help to explain megaproject success.
 Then, the authors performed an iterative cluster analysis to reduce the number of factors until no further reduction was feasible.
 Ultimately, the authors identify three distinguished and unrelated elements that can explain success of megaprojects, namely having a clear strategic vision, total alignment of all relevant stakeholders and the ability to adapt to complexity.

 Based on their findings, the authors suggest that successful megaprojects are able to integrate all three elements.
 That is, a clear vision is set and communicated to all those who are involved or may be impacted by the project.
 Relevant stakeholder embrace that vision and are totally aligned with it, which includes knowing your roles and responsibilities top achieve that vision.
 Lastly, complex challenges are identified and addressed appropriately.
 According to Holzman and Shenhar, these three elements are what successful megaproject have in common.